GATE 2021

 - GATE Score out of 100

-- The validity of GATE score
+- The validity of the GATE score

 - Section-wise marks